Zyprexa Side Effects

 Generic Name: olanzapine

-Note: This document contains side effect information about olanzapine.
-Some of the dosage forms listed on this page may not apply to the brand name Zyprexa.
+Note: This page contains side effects data for the generic drug olanzapine.
+It is possible that some of the dosage forms included below may not apply to the brand name Zyprexa.

 For the Consumer

 Applies to olanzapine: oral tablet, oral tablet disintegrating

 Other dosage forms: